Strong constraints from COSINE-100 on the DAMA dark matter results using the same sodium iodide target: Appendix

 In addition to the statistical uncertainties in the background and signal models, various sources of systematic uncertainties are taken into account.
 Errors in the selection efficiency, the energy resolution, the energy scale, and background modeling technique translate into uncertainties in the shapes of the signal and background probability density functions, as well as to rate changes.
 These quantities are allowed to vary within their uncertainties as nuisance parameters in the likelihood fit.

+The most influential systematic uncertainty is the error associated with the efficiencies shown as the shaded region in Fig.~\ref{fig:efficiency}.
+This is because the efficiency systematic uncertainty maximally covers the statistical uncertainties in the ROI.
+We include two types of systematic variations in the efficiency error.
+At first, we account maximum variations of the uncertainty across the width of the energy bin to provide $\pm 1\sigma$ ranges as shown in Fig.~\ref{fig:eff_syst} (A).
+Relative uncertainties shown in Fig.~\ref{fig:eff_syst} (B) are included as nuisance parameters of the background and signal in the likelihood function (see Eq.~\ref{eq:bkgd_nuisance} and Eq.~\ref{eq:sig_nuisance}).
+However, due to the dominant errors in the ROI, we consider maximum shape distortions that can mimic the WIMP signal as shown in Fig.~\ref{fig:eff_syst} (C).
+Its relative uncertainty is shown in Fig.~\ref{fig:eff_syst} (D) and included as a nuisance parameter.

-The most influential systematic uncertainty is the error associated with the efficiencies shown as the shaded region in Fig.A~\ref{fig:bdt_dist_cut}.
-This is because the efficiency systematic uncertainty that maximally covers the statistical uncertainties in the ROI mimics the shape expected for a WIMP signal.
-In the background model fit, background activities are constrained by Gaussian constraint terms added to the likelihood function as determined by measured activities and their uncertainties.
-And the systematic uncertainties associated with the background modeling include the uncertainties of the activities estimated by the background model fit.
+In the background model fit, the levels of background activities are limited by Gaussian constraint terms added to the likelihood function as determined by measured activities and their uncertainties.
+The systematic uncertainties associated with the background modeling include the uncertainties of the activities estimated by the background model fit.
 In addition, different locations of external radioactive contaminations are taken into account by generating external contributions at different positions.
 Background contributions from $^{210}$Pb contamination on the surface of the NaI(Tl) crystals were studied with a small NaI(Tl) crystal exposed to $^{222}$Rn from a $^{226}$Ra source~\cite{Yu:2020ntl}.
 Depth profiles from two exponential components were modeled to fit the $^{222}$Rn contaminated crystal and matched to the test-setup data~\cite{cosinebg2}.
 Uncertainties in the measured depth profiles are propagated into systematic uncertainties.
+We generate the background model associated with each systematic variation and account relative uncertainty to be added as the nuissance parameter.